 Funded by the Cross Cultural Center (CCC) and the Student Recruitment & Retention Center (SRRC)

 The Cross Cultural Center and the Graduate Academic Achievement and Advocacy Program (GAAAP) is pleased to announce summer travel/research awards for hxstorically underrepresented graduate students of color at UC Davis.
-We invite applications for research projects that examine questions of marginalization, promote social, racial and/or environmental justice, or engaged community-based public scholarship.
+We invite applications for research projects that examine questions of marginalization, promote social, racial and/or environmental justice, or engaged community-based public scholarship, then just will need to find a near place to live, like a top obx rentals around or a dormitory, depending on the necessities and the resources.

 Funding may be used for research related expenses such as: travel, materials, and/or living expenses for research-based writing.